 Professional designers do not reproduce other designs, they create original and unique designs for each customer.
 Designers will take inspiration from any wedding flower arrangements you show them but they will never copy a design.
 They’ll make it their own as it’s impossible to recreate a design in perfect detail.
 When showing your ideas to a wedding florist be open to new interpretations, it’ll make your wedding yours and yours only.

 Flowers are subject to seasonal periods - some bloom in summer whilst others bloom in winter.
 Choosing the wrong flower for the season may increase the cost as flowers have to be imported.
+Avoid these wedding flower mistakes.
 Using seasonal or local flowers is the cheapest option to help you stick to your budget.
 Do your research to find out which flowers are in season.
+Here, we have it simple and compiled a short list of spring wedding flowers and a list of autumn wedding flowers.
+Follow these guides to avoid wedding flower mistakes.

 Some couples begin to plan their wedding and forget the layout and look of their chosen venue, this means the wedding flowers may not align with the location.
 When attending venue viewings consider the setting and the decor already in place to align your flowers arrangements with them.
 For example, a castle requires tall arrangements and a wedding hall with a high ceiling will look better with tall flower designs.
 Take into account the colours, textures and style of the interiors, and check how much daylight is visible through the venue.